-- Flatten into a disc and wrap in wax paper.
-Place wrapped disc in a plastic bag, and refrigerate.
+- Portion ball into quarters, and flatten each quarter into a disc.
+Wrap in parchment or wax paper.
+Place wrapped discs in a plastic bag, and refrigerate.

 - To use, remove portion to use an hour before needed.

-- For tarts: roll flat, and cut into rounds.
+- For tarts: roll a disc flat, and cut into rounds.

 - Press pastry rounds gently into greased muffin tins; fill and bake as above.

 Depending on the size of your muffin tins, you may wish to double the filling recipe, or make mini tarts.
 This recipe is ideal for somewhat shallow muffin tins and for filling tart shells about 2/3 full.